This is a live, interactive, hands-on cooking class held online via Zoom. See our event policies at the bottom of this webpage.

 Rainbow Fennel Slaw

-This menu contains the following common allergens:none!
-If you have allergies or dietary restrictions please e-mail us at email@example.com before purchasing a ticket.
+This menu contains the following common allergens: none.
+If you have allergies or dietary restrictions that concern your ability to cook along, please e-mail firstname.lastname@example.org before purchasing a ticket.